Updated on January 22, 2023

 How Do Muddy Volcanoes Get Formed?

 This phenomenon comes from the natural gasses eruptions in this area.
 It has nothing to do with classic volcanoes that erupt and burn everything around them.
 As the natural gasses erupt from 3 km deep, they disturb underground salty waters and clay layers on their way to the surface, eventually overflowing through the small volcano crates while the gas emerges as bubbles.
 The salty mud dries off on the ground, contributing to the creation of these volcano-like cone-shaped structures.
-Wouldn’t you say they look like pimples?

 This back-grayish mud is already cold by the time it reaches the surface of the Earth, as it comes from its continental crust layers rather than from the mantle.
 Now you know why you don’t risk to burn your shoes by climbing on these cones.

 The entire area stinks like sulfur, but it is nothing to stop you from exploring.
 You only need a couple of minutes to ignore the odor.
 As there’s nothing around this area, the silence takes over the place, enabling you to listen to the birds signing and to the blurbs of the muddy volcanoes.